St. Patrick’s Day events Chicago.

 $10.00 All day Access Pass Not available

-Metra is offering extra service on six of rail lines.
-On Saturday you can take advantage of Metra’s $8 Weekend Pass.
-Offering unlimited rides, the pass can be purchased on the train or via the Ventra app that you can download at the App Store or Google Play.
-Family Fares include up to three kids 11 and under can ride free with each adult.
+Metra is offering extra service on six rail lines.
+On Saturday you can take advantage of Metra’s $10 Weekend Pass.
+Offering unlimited rides, the pass can be purchased on the train or via the Ventra app.

 Click here for complete fare and schedule information.

-- Buses serving Union Station: 151 get off at Dearborn and Adams for Parade or get off at Washington and Wabash Loop Link stop and walk east to Columbus, 60 (get off at Washington and Wabash Loop Link stop and walk north on Michigan to River or south to Balbo and then east to Columbus).
+- Buses serving Union Station: 151 get off at Dearborn and Adams for Parade or get off at Washington and Wabash Loop Link stop and walk east to Columbus, 60 (get off at Washington and Wabash Loop Link stop and walk north on Michigan to River (for the dyeing) or south to Monroe and then east to Columbus).
 126 to Michigan Avenue and walk east to Columbus.

-- Buses serving Ogilvie Transportation Center: 20, 56 or 60 (get off at Washington and Wabash Loop Link stop and walk north on Michigan to River or south to Balbo and then east to Columbus)
+- Buses serving Ogilvie Transportation Center: 20, 56 or 60 (get off at Washington and Wabash Loop Link stop and walk north on Michigan to River (for dyeing) or south to Monroe and then east to Columbus)

 - Uber and Lyft have preferred pick-up locations from Ogilvie Transportation Center and Union Station.